X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Dataset, Experiments and Evaluation

 \subsection{Training and Implementation Details}

-The model\footnote{The code will be made publicly available upon acceptance to facilitate reproducibility.} is implemented using PyTorch \cite{pytorch} and GAT layers using PyTorch Geometric \cite{pyg}.
-The encoder layer is implemented using a single-layer sLSTM block \cite{xLSTM} with a $64$-dimensional hidden state ($C = 64$) and the LSTM decoder with a $128$-dimensional hidden state.
-The GAT layer \cite{gat} is configured with a concatenated four-head attention mechanism.
-The input features are transformed into a $32$-dimensional embedding space before being processed by the encoder.
-The LeakyReLU activation function with a negative slope of $0.1$ is used.
-A batch size of $32$ is used during training, and optimization is carried out with the Adam \cite{adam} algorithm.
+The model is implemented in PyTorch \cite{pytorch} with GAT layers using PyTorch Geometric \cite{pyg}.
+The encoder consists of a single-layer sLSTM block \cite{xLSTM} with a $64$-dimensional hidden state and the LSTM decoder with a $128$-dimensional hidden state.
+The input features are transformed into a $32$-dimensional space before encoding.
+The GAT layer \cite{gat} employs four concatenated attention heads, and LeakyReLU with a negative slope of $0.1$ is used.
+The model is trained using a batch size of $32$ with the Adam optimizer \cite{adam}.
+Training is performed using a combined trajectory and kinematic loss, where $\mathcal{L}_{\text{traj}}$ is a weighted mean squared error over the prediction horizon and $\mathcal{L}_{\text{dyn}}$ supervises the predicted longitudinal acceleration and yaw rate.

+where $\alpha_{\text{dyn}}$ balances the influence of kinematic supervision: $\alpha_{\text{dyn}} = 0$ for X-TRAJ training (kinematic module disabled) and $\alpha_{\text{dyn}} = 0.1$ for X-TRACK training.
+The value of $\alpha_{\text{dyn}} = 0.1$ was selected through empirical evaluation as it achieved optimal performance by balancing kinematic constraints with trajectory accuracy without allowing the dynamic loss to dominate.
+Empirically, $\beta_x = 20$ and $\beta_y = 0.5$ yielded the best results and are consistent with prior findings in \cite{two_channel}.
+For code and further implementation details, see the link to \href{https://github.com/archugh02/X-TRACK}{the GitHub repository}.